swayams/the-ochre-concept/content/sections/3-About.en.md

     imageFileName: "about/3.jpg",
     header: "November 2020",
     subheader: "Transition to Full Service",
-    content: "We started getting serious, Swayam quit his job to be engaged in this full time.
-Jiten followed suit in December.
-We have been working with a bakery, a NGO and a bicycle shop since then to cater to their branding needs."
+    content: "We move to Swansea as full time students.
+A preliminary anaylsis shows that our favourite local businesses have little or no web presence.
+We are working on a couple of pilot engagements to identify how we can deliver maximum value to our clients with our skillset and resources."
   },
   {
     imageContent: "Be Part\r\nOf Our\r\nStory!"